 During the past few years, this project has greatly enhanced the scope and quality of empirical data by expanding the U.S. Extremist Crime Database (ECDB), the American Terrorism Study (ATS), and the U.S. component of the Global Terrorism Database (GTD), as well as developing the Profiles of Perpetrators of Terrorism in the United States (PPT-US) data set.
 These four data sets each have unique features:

-- The U.S. Extremist Crime Database (ECDB) is a relational database that includes information on all of the crimes and terrorist attacks committed in the United States by violent extremists associated with al-Qa’ida, the far right, and the Animal and Earth Liberation Fronts.
-It includes information on the incidents themselves, as well as their perpetrators and victims, and focuses on a variety of criminal acts, both violent and non-violent.
-It currently covers the period between 1990 and 2013.
+- The U.S. Extremist Crime Database (ECDB) is led by researchers at John Jay College of Criminal Justice, Michigan State University, Seattle University and Indiana University – Purdue University, Indianapolis.
+The ECDB is a relational database that includes information on all publicly known violent and financial crimes committed in the United States by extremists associated with al-Qa’ida and its associated movement (AQAM) - which for the purpose of this dataset also include crimes committed by extremists associated with the Islamic State of Iraq and the Levant (ISIL), the violent Far Right (FR), and the Animal and Earth Liberation Fronts (ELF and ALF).
+The ECDB includes information on the incidents themselves, as well as their perpetrators, related organizations, and victims.
+It currently covers the period between 1990 and 2015.

 These four open source data collections have greatly enhanced the capacity of the research community to provide useful and reliable information to homeland security operators, analysts, policymakers, and the academic community.
 By integrating these data, along with information on the characteristics of locations that do and do not experience terrorist activity, and developing a user-friendly web interface to access them, this project will allow a range of end-users to conduct analyses using what is by far the most comprehensive open source database on terrorism and extremist violence in United States.